-Proportion of Ownership and Voting Rights
+Proportion of C Voting -

-Decem ber 31
+Decem December 31

 2016 2015

 China Pacific Catering Services 51% 51%

 China Pacific Laundry Services 55% 55%

 The Group entered into a joint venture agreement with the Taikoo Group to invest in China Pacific Catering Services and China Pacific Laundry Services.
 According to the agreement, both parties have the majority power in the board of directors to pose a motion for veto, and therefore the Group does not have control.